 Hope that helps!

-This is a guide about making a chair caddy.
+This is a page about making a chair caddy.
 A homemade chair caddy is a perfect way to keep kids school supplies, TV remotes, and even craft tools organized.